Usually, most days feel like a road trip to me.

 Lucky for us, Dallas is within a day’s driving distance of some great road-trip worthy destinations (defined by me as 7 hours or less).

 Driving Distance from Dallas: 286 miles, 4 ½ hours

-Lake Ouachita State Park, both offering outside activities such as boating, birding, fishing, swimming, hiking, and camping.
+Lake Ouachita State Park is another great spot, offering outside activities such as boating, birding, fishing, swimming, hiking, and camping.

 Driving Distance from Dallas: 386 miles, 6 hours

-Head to the Texas Panhandle for the second largest canyon in the country, Palo Duro Canyon State Park.
+Head to the Texas Panhandle to see the second largest canyon in the country at Palo Duro Canyon State Park.
 You can explore the canyon’s rugged beauty by foot, mountain bike, horse, or car (and cross it off your state park bucket list).